2a486f72/useful/README.md

 useful
 ===========

-This is just a bag of useful small things that are used if various projects.
+This is just a bag of useful small things that are used in various projects.
 The only purpose of this is to be able to maintain this functionality in one place, so any changes do not have to be copy-pasted around.
 Every piece of functionality in Useful is small and self-contained and does not have any great relationship to other pieces.

 This is a Portable Library project, supporting the following platforms: